Podcast: Play in new window | Download (Duration: 28:00 — 26.9MB) | Embed

 - 2:5 if he did not spare the ancient world

-- 2:6 if he didn’t spare Sodom and Gomorrah
+- 2:6 if he did not spare Sodom and Gomorrah

 - 2:7 if he rescued righteous Lot

-- the THEN-clause is in 2:9: then the Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the day of judgment
+- 2:9 THEN the Lord knows how to rescue the godly from trials, and to keep the unrighteous under punishment until the day of judgment

-He said in 2:3 the condemnation of the false teaches is not idle and neither is their destruction asleep.
-2:4-10 are his historical proof.
+He said in 2Peter 2:3 the condemnation of the false teaches is not idle and neither is their destruction asleep.
+2Peter 2:4-10 contains his historical proof.

 What story are Peter and Jude referencing?